AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 * Meeting times will be displayed as you input it, Wi-Find will determine whether it has already passed using your local time, hence it is highly recommended to put meetings in your local time.
 * Only upcoming meeting times are displayed in the GUI, for past meetings, see **[List Meeting](#list-previous-meetings-of-a-person--listm)**.
+* Upcoming meeting section will be refreshed whenever the user edits that specified contact or reopens the app.

 Examples:
 * `list` followed by `addm 1 m/30-10-2025 14:30 Project discussion` adds a meeting to the first contact, given that